 I spent the months that followed desperately seeking linen sheets that took me back to that bed in Tuscany without the lofty price tag.
-I tried six of the most popular sets of linen sheets on the market — testing each for several nights, putting them through a wash and dry at home, and judging my husband and dogs' approval.
+I tried some of the most popular sets of linen sheets on the market — testing each for several nights, putting them through a wash and dry at home, and judging my husband and dogs' approval.
 Spoiler alert!
 You'll be pleased to know that most of them were pretty darn great, but a few sets really stood out.
-Here's what I found:

 If you're a top-sheet hater, Parachute's set is for you.
 Foregoing the top sheet makes this set the most affordable of the bunch, and these are certainly quite good linen sheets.
 They are soft and on the thicker side, but were among the roughest of the bunch right out of the box.
 However, they were extremely breathable and I never found myself hot.
 One nitpick of note: Parachute's pillow shams have envelope closures, meaning you can't flip them over without exposing the closure, and the fitted sheet seems made for much deeper mattresses than my Casper one.

 Our pick: Parachute Linen Sheet Set (Queen), $189-$229